capaj/graphql-codegen-vscode/README.md

 ## CLI Version support

 Extension is tested with @graphql-codegen/cli version 1.21.x.
 Other versions might not work as expected.
-If you see any
+If you hit any problems with other versions, please report them.
+The aim is to support as broad range of CLI versions as possible.